How To Choose A Backpacking Water Filter

 - Personal Or Group Usage.
 This determines the size of the filtration system.
 Some systems are great for personal consumption which filters on the go and it is not suitable for group usage.

 - Lifespan Of The Filter.
 Generally speaking, the shorter the lifespan, the higher the cost to maintain it.
-An ideal case is to look for a longer lifespan filter which yields higher output of filtered water at a lower cost.
+An ideal case is to look for a longer lifespan filter that yields a higher output of filtered water at a lower cost.

 - Budget Constraint.
 While it is great to own a great quality backpacking filter, but the maintenance cost needs to be considered as part of your budget.
 Purchase what is affordable and upgrade when it is necessary.